 Upkeep is often a major factor in deciding between a stone patio and a wood deck.
 Basically, if you have a garden hose and a deck brush, you have everything you need to take care of your stone patio.

 In the end, deciding between these materials comes down to your own tastes, budget and expectations for upkeep.

 Stratton Exteriors in Nashville is proud to specialize in both wood and composite decking as well as stone patios, walkways and porches.

-Contact us today to learn more about our services and to schedule your free estimate.
+Contact us today to learn more about our services and to schedule your estimate.